OlegKozina/Tesla-Site/README.md

 **Web stack: HTML5, CSS3, Javascript, jQuery, VS Code**
 *To work with this website, ensure you have the **Live sass compiler** installed for Sass compilation and use a **Live server** for optimal development experience.*
+A link to the design pages for this website https://github.com/OlehKozina/Tesla-Site/tree/main/Design%20pages

 - Includes 3 parts